JeffDeCola/my-go-packages/mlp/README.md

 ## OVERVIEW

-A  multi-layer perceptron (MLP) / feed-forward (FF) neural network has the following structure,
+A  multi-layer perceptron (MLP) neural network has the following structure,

 * The input layer
 * The hidden layer(s)